-Robotic process automation (RPA) uses rules-based, pre-programmed software agents, devices, and platforms to perform core operational processes across healthcare organizations.
+Robotic process automation uses rules-based, pre-programmed software agents, devices, and platforms to perform core operational processes across healthcare organizations.

-RPA solutions can be integrated into existing software solutions or designed as stand-alone programs.
-While the word “robotic” often brings to mind an application such as Boston Dynamics, dog-like mobile agility robot Spot, in most cases, RPA in healthcare does not involve robotics but instead refers to the automation of digital technologies.
+RPA solutions can be integrated into existing software or designed as stand-alone programs.
+While the word “robotic” often brings to mind an application such as Boston Dynamics’ dog-like mobile agility robot Spot, in most cases, RPA in healthcare does not involve robotics but instead refers to the automation of digital technologies.

-The best part about RPA is that these solutions can run 24/7 around the clock, automatically culling data from disparate unstructured sources and executing rules-based tasks in a highly structured and efficient manner.
+The best part about RPA is that these solutions can run 24/7 round the clock, automatically culling data from disparate unstructured sources and executing rules-based tasks in a highly structured and efficient manner.
 Robotic process automation allows your organization to get away from time-consuming manual processes and embrace operationalization and automation to improve efficiency and productivity at scale.

 RPA solutions come in all shapes and sizes but orchestrate activities across your technology stack to deliver more seamless and streamlined operations.
 Intelligent software agents process transactions reliably, without error, and without ever tiring from added complexity.
 Your RPA solutions will link internal and external IT systems, patient data, and the vital operations driving your organization’s success.

-Here are some elements of RPA solutions in healthcare:
+Elements of RPA solutions in healthcare

-Examples of RPA Use Cases in Healthcare
+Examples of RPA use cases in healthcare

 Here are a few examples of RPA use cases in clinical healthcare practice environments:

-- Revenue Cycle Management: From authorization, coding, and remittance to everything else, RPA is the answer to optimizing your organization’s revenue cycle to ensure long-term profitability gains.
+Revenue cycle management: From authorization, coding, and remittance to everything else, RPA is the answer to optimizing your organization’s revenue cycle to ensure long-term profitability gains.

-- Business Intelligence and Forecasting: Data-driven decision-making is transforming healthcare at scale, but the key is integrating all the different data streams your organization generates.
+Business intelligence and forecasting: Data-driven decision-making is transforming healthcare at scale, but the key is integrating all the different data streams your organization generates.
 RPA breaks down barriers and creates the foundation for incorporating organizational data.

-Robotic process automation is a game changer that offers measurable advantages for every department and practices specialty across the healthcare industry.
+Robotic process automation is a game changer that offers measurable advantages for every department and practice specialty across the healthcare industry.
 Improving speed, reliability, and accuracy, matched with increases in worker retention metrics and patient satisfaction, make RPA investment a potent form of business transformation.

-- RPA increases operational efficiency without increasing labor costs which often account for more than 60% of hospital budget costs.
+- RPA increases operational efficiency without increasing labor costs, which often account for more than 60% of hospital budget costs.

 - Human workers can focus on more beneficial tasks by shifting monotonous activities to robot agents.